 - In 2021, the Commission successfully advocated for the Zero Fare Clean Air Act, which provides free transportation through March 2022.

 - In 2021, the Commission facilitated the 1st & 2nd Mayoral Youth Town Halls to gauge the issues youth are facing and list resources that are available.
 This led to the concept of a Youth Information Hub supported by the city.

 In recognition of this incredible work, the City of Fresno Youth Commission was selected among Youth Commissions across the state to receive the Helen Putnam award through the California League of Cities in September 2018.

 Commissioners are appointed by the Fresno City Council for 2-year terms.
 Interested Fresno youth, ages 15-21, may apply — positions are currently open.
 All youth are welcome to participate, but only appointed commissioners can vote.
 Commissioners are expected to attend monthly meetings during the school year.
 At least 10 hours of participation in community events is also required.
-Click the button to the right for an application.

 **Make sure to select “Fresno Youth Commission” on the dropdown menu.